binarynate/nativescript-midi/README.md

 A basic understanding of the [MIDI (*Musical Instrument Digital Interface*) message protocol](http://www.gweep.net/~prefect/eng/reference/protocol/midispec.html) is required to use this plugin.

-## Project status
+## Project status: No Longer Developed / Maintained

 This plugin has been designed to allow a uniform interface to be used for MIDI communication on both iOS and Android, however only the iOS platform implementation has been finished.
-Once [the Android implementation](https://github.com/BinaryNate/nativescript-midi/tree/develop-android) is finished and tested, the interface will be considered stable, and the major version will be incremented to 1.0.
-Until then, breaking changes may still occur while the project is in the 0.x cycle.
-Contributions are welcome to help with the Android implementation!
-Check out the [dev status page](https://github.com/BinaryNate/nativescript-midi/blob/master/docs/dev-status.md) for more details.
+[I started to develop the Android implementation](https://github.com/BinaryNate/nativescript-midi/tree/develop-android), but I ultimately shifted my focus to a different project, and I currently have no plans to finish development or to maintain it for compatibility with new NativeScript versions (> v2).

 ## Installation